-Optimal Loan Contracting under Policy Uncertainty: Theory and International Evidence, with Di Gong (UIBE), Tao Jiang (PBC) and Weixing Wu (UIBE), accepted at Journal of International Financial Markets, Institutions and Money [view paper] This paper provides comprehensive theoretical and empirical analyses on bank lending under macro-policy uncertainty.
+Optimal Loan Contracting under Policy Uncertainty: Theory and International Evidence, with Di Gong (UIBE), Tao Jiang (PBC) and Weixing Wu (UIBE), Journal of International Financial Markets, Institutions and Money, 77 (2022), 101502 This paper provides comprehensive theoretical and empirical analyses on bank lending under macro-policy uncertainty.
 Our theory differentiates uncertainty from risk and endo- genizes banks’ loan contracting under uncertainty.
 We show that banks demand a higher loan rate and grant a smaller loan size when uncertainty increases.
 To test our theoretical predictions, we construct a cross-country sample of syndicated loan contracts in 18 major economies over 2000-2015 and proxy the policy uncertainty with the Economic Policy Un- certainty (EPU) index for the same objects and period time.
 Evidence confirms our theory.
 Fixed effects estimation and an instrumental variable estimation with the inverse distance weighted EPU as an instrument further corroborate with our results.

 Bank Information Sharing and Liquidity Risk, with Fabio Castiglionesi (Tilburg U) and Kebin Ma (WBS) [view paper] We propose a novel rationale for the existence of bank information sharing schemes.
 Banks may voluntarily disclose borrowers' credit history to maintain asset market liquidity.
 By sharing such information, banks mitigate adverse selection when selling their loans in secondary markets.
 This reduces the cost of asset liquidation in case of liquidity shocks.
 Information sharing arises endogenously when the liquidity benefit dominates the cost of losing market power in the primary loan market competition.
 We show banks having incentives to truthfully disclose borrowers' credit history, even if such information is non-verifiable.
 We also provide a rationale for promoting public credit registries.